-If you’ve returned home from vacation to a disheveled bedroom and can’t help but yearn for your plush hotel digs, cloud-like pillow, and fluffy robe, don’t book another getaway just yet.
+If you returned from summer vacation to a disheveled bedroom and couldn’t help but yearn for your plush hotel digs, cloud-like pillows, and fluffy robe, don’t book another getaway just yet.
 Dreamy designer spaces like the Hôtel Vernet in Paris or 11 Howard in New York City might seem completely next-level compared to your humble abode, but according to top interior designers, achieving a luxury look at home is easier (and less expensive) than you think.

-With just a few expert tweaks and no major décor investments, you can upgrade your bedroom in time for a weekend staycation.
+You don't need to completely redecorate; With just a few expert tweaks and no major décor investments, it's possible to upgrade your bedroom in time for a weekend staycation.
 Close your booking browser—these expert-approved styling tricks prove you don’t have to spend big to create the bedroom of your dreams.

 If you only make one tweak to upgrade your bedroom, it should be the way you style pillows.
 According to Andrew Suvalsky, principal interior designer at ASD, a considered bed is always topped with a handful of precisely layered accent pillows.
 Practical pillows, the ones you sleep on a night, should sit propped against the bedhead, overlaid with decorative pillows in height order.
 “I like the color of the pillows to be the cherry on top of the sundae, so to speak, [so] pull the accent color from the overall color scheme of the space [to create] the focal point of your room,” he says.